ThatsAMorais/morais-farmers-market/design.md

 In order to aid coherence of the repository for future maintenance, the two applications are split into separate projects.
 Within those projects are the `src` directory, which contains the code to be shipped in the image, and the apps package dependencies, as `requirements.txt`.
 The `api` also has a tests directory.
 The client may require test coverage, but it is less significant

-### SOA

-Because there are various faculties of the API which could grow in complexity, it is desirable to insulate the API layer from that possibility, as it is comprised of contracts, customer-facing, and should always be available.
-This is accomplished by abstracting data access from the interface itself.
-The interface (API) presents a view of data, the store contains data, but the service provides data.
-This way, if we want to break out a service, the API is none the wiser, as long as the output from the service layer is the same.

 ### TDD

 I shall adhere to a test-driven approach as much as possible, because being runnable and having tools to verify accurately as you code is key to a healthy progression through the workload of implementing the API.